Mkang525/Exploring_Wine_Varieties/README.md

 ---------------------------------------------------------------------Instructions:-------------------------------------------------------------------
 1) To create the database:
     - Create a database in postgres named wine_db_counts
-    - Create the tables using the file in the schema folder.
+    - Create the tables using the schema file in the schema folder.
 There should be two tables named "winecounts" and "topten", which correspond to     wine_data_updated_counts.csv and topten_50.csv respectively--in the CSVS folder.
 Import these into the tables in postgres.
+    - Run the query.sql to drop null values.

 2) To run the flask app:
     - In the config.py folder, enter the postgres username, password, and port number.